OCCIPITAL BONE ANATOMY

 Lateral Parts of the Occipital Bone, Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Hypoglossal Canal — located superior to foramen magnum, courses anterolaterally; transmits hypoglossal nerve (CN XII)
+The hypoglossal canal is located superior to the foramen magnum and courses anterolaterally.
+It transmits your hypoglossal nerve (CN XII).

 SQUAMOUS PART